arvindvenkatadri/R-for-Artists-and-Designers/content/authors/admin/_index.md

 This course will give Art and Design students a foundation in the principles and practice of data visualization using R.

-Tthe viewpoint of using R as a way of creating geometric metaphors for a variety of circumstances and realities in diverse domains will be stressed.
-Data will be drawn from these domains and understood via the geometric metaphors created in R.
+The viewpoint of of this course is of using R to **create geometric metaphors**.
+Diverse domains have their own uniquely structured data.
+These will be depicted using geometric metaphors to enable better understanding of the underlying circumstances and realities.